 - ABA 2017 On the Rise – Top 40 Young Lawyers

-Jordan has functioned for many years as outside general counsel in the healthcare IT field, handling hundreds of transactions involving software licensing, data protection, HIPPA requirements and risk mitigation, working daily with CEOs, CFOs and in-house counsel on deals requiring immediate turn around.
+Jordan has functioned for many years as outside general counsel in the healthcare IT field, handling hundreds of transactions involving software licensing, data protection, and risk mitigation, working daily with CEOs, CFOs and in-house counsel on deals requiring immediate turn around.

 Selected Presentations & Publications

 - “Don’t Capitulate, Litigate Against Trademark Trolls!”
 IP Litigator, September/October 2014